 It is now clear that the biomedical applications are these with the higher potential for using wireless instruments.
 An example that confirms this statement is the wireless monitoring systems of human body information as a growing field.
 Body area network comprises smart sensors able to communicate wirelessly to a base station.
 Examples of applications are the wireless electroencephalogram (EEG) which is expected that will provide a breakthrough in the monitoring, diagnostics and treatment of patients with neural diseases.
-Contrary to the conventional approaches supported on wires (in the Figure 9(a) is possible to observe such a system for acquiring EEG signals, where a large number of wires are used to connect the electrodes into the electronics of acquisition and signal processing), the use of wireless solutions based on wireless modules (composed by the neural electrodes, processing electronics and a RF transceiver with an associated antenna) will be an important breakthrough in the way as the EEG diagnostics are made.
+Wireless EEG modules composed by the neural electrodes, processing electronics and a RF transceiver with an associated antenna will be an important breakthrough in EEG diagnostic.
 Two approaches can be used for implementing wireless EEG systems: the Commercial Off-The-Shelf (COTS) and the customized solutions.
-As said by its name, a Commercial Off-The-Shelf solution uses discrete integrated circuits and passive components for making wireless instruments, whereas a customized solution is designed from the scratch and further integrated into single microdevices, in order to optimize the size, power consumption and allow power supply with small batteries (for example, class AA, coin sized batteries).
-The system proposed by Dias et al [51] is an example of a COTS system for acquiring EEG signals and transmission by RF.
-Basically, this wireless EEG system uses a micaz module from the Crossbow Company (xbow inc.) [52] at 2.4 GHz for RF transmission and for controlling and converting the physical data (using the TinyOS operating system).
-This system uses two class AA batteries of 1.5 V for power-supply, and achieves the maximum bit rate of 120 kbps.
-Other features of this system include the resolution of about 4 μV and presents the power consumption is 15 mW and can acquire signals with the help of five single ended channels.
+As said by its name, a Commercial Off The Shelf solution uses discrete integrated circuits and passive components for making the wireless instruments, whereas a customized solution is designed from the scratch and further integrated on a single microdevice in order to optimize the size, power consumption and allow power supply with small batteries (for example, class AA, coin sized batteries).
+The system proposed by Dias et al [46] is an example of a COTS system for acquiring EEG signals and transmission by RF.
+Basically, this wireless EEG system uses a micaz module [47] at 2.4 GHz for RF transmission and for controlling and converting the physical data.
+This system uses two class AA batteries of 1.5 V for power-supply, and achieves the maximum bit rate of 120 Kbps.
+Other features of this system include the resolution of about 4 $\mu$ V and presents the power consumption is 15 mW and can acquire signals with the help of five single ended channels.
 This wireless acquisition system fits approximately in 5.7×4.8×2.0 cm.
-The Figure 9(b) shows such a wireless system fixed into a human subject with the help of an elastic band (the white strap) on the thorax region.
+The Figure 8 shows such a wireless system fixed into a human subject with the help of an elastic band (the white strap) on the thorax region.